jupyterlite/jupyterlite/docs/migration.md

 managers.
 These plugins are now regular `JupyterFrontEndPlugin` instances, or `ServiceManagerPlugin` instances (introduced in JupyterLab 4.4).

-This also means that extensions don't need to use the `"liteExtensions": true` field in their `package.json` file anymore.
-This field was used to indicate that the extension was a "serverlite" extension.
+As a result, extensions no longer need to use the `"liteExtensions": true` field in their `package.json` file.
+This field was previously used to indicate that an extension was a "serverlite" extension.

-Below are the changes in the different packages that result from that change.
+Below are the changes in the different packages resulting from this architectural change.

 #### How to migrate your kernel

-If you have authored a custom kernel, it should normally still be loading correctly in JupyterLite 0.6.0.
+If you have authored a custom kernel, it should continue loading correctly in JupyterLite 0.6.0.

-However, you might want to make the following changes to your kernel extension:
+However, you may want to make the following changes to your kernel extension:

 - Update the plugin definition to use `JupyterFrontEndPlugin` instead of `JupyterLiteServerPlugin`: